Kirkman/sync-igs.js/README.md

 What is this?
 -------------

-This is a quick-and-dirty upload of my library for working with the [IGS](), or "Instant Graphics and Sound," protocol on my Synchronet BBS.
+This is a quick-and-dirty upload of my library for working with the IGS, or "[Instant Graphics and Sound](https://breakintochat.com/wiki/Instant_Graphics_and_Sound_(IGS))," protocol on my Synchronet BBS.

 This library provides methods for to do a bunch of things with IGS.